Open Publication Distribution System

-The Open Publication Distribution System (OPDS) catalog format is a syndication format for electronic publications based on Atom and HTTP.
-OPDS catalogs enable the aggregation, distribution, discovery, and acquisition of electronic publications.
+The Open Publication Distribution System (OPDS) catalog format is a syndication format for electronic publications based on the Readium Web Publication model and JSON-LD.
+OPDS catalogs enable the aggregation, distribution, discovery, and acquisition of electronic publications, without or with Digital rights management through Readium LCP.
 OPDS catalogs use existing or emergent open standards and conventions, with a priority on simplicity.

 The Open Publication Distribution System specification is prepared by an informal grouping of partners, combining Internet Archive, O'Reilly Media, Feedbooks, OLPC, and others.

 History

 OPDS is based on the initial work done by Lexcycle, the company behind Stanza, an eBook reader application for iOS.
 All revisions of the specification were produced by an informal group organized around an open mailing list.